Students from CHEF of GNO Homeschool Visit the Studio

-Students from CHEF of GNO Homeschool visited the studio and they got to watch an episode of News with a Twist and try Test Kitchen Taylor's Potato Chip Cookies.
+Students from CHEF of GNO Homeschool visited the studio and they got to watch an episode of News with a Twist.

 Students from CHEF of GNO Homeschool Visit the Studio